chrisatloo/Scripts/README.md

 # Scripts
-Scripts that will make life so much easier for submitting and compiling homework mktest [filename1] [filename2] cautomatically creat a suite[foldername abbrev].txt which contains the name of your tests filename.in and filename.out it automatically checks against existing tests to make sure you don't overide.
+Scripts that will make life easier for submitting and compiling homework mktest [filename1] [filename2] cautomatically creat a suite[foldername abbrev].txt which contains the name of your tests filename.in and filename.out it automatically checks against existing tests to make sure you don't overide.